jghward/puppet-profanity/README.md

 }
 ```

-If $manage_accounts is true (the default), a hash of accounts can be passed in using the $accounts param:
+If $manage_accounts is true, a hash of accounts can be passed in using the $accounts param:

 ```
 $accounts = {